 Citroen Relay standard equipment

-The Relay comes in two trim levels: standard and Enterprise.
+The current Relay range (writing in January 2021) is split across four trim levels: X, Worker, Enterprise and Driver.
 Beam me up, Scotty, and we'll discuss the standard kit.

 - DAB radio, Bluetooth and USB connectivity